 One Day Trip to Ang Thong by Slower Ferry

-How does the trip from Ko Samui / Ko Pha Ngan look like?
+How does a day trip from Ko Samui / Ko Pha Ngan look like?

 You board the boat at 8.30 in the morning.
 Cruise to the island takes 2 hours.
 Breakfast is served right after the departure, you can expect croissants, bananas, hot and cold drinks.
-About half an hour later the crew gives brief instructions to the kayakers.
+About half an hour later the crew gives brief instructions to the kayakers for a kayak tour.

 Once the ship arrives at the shores of the island, the first group of kayakers goes for 30 min. paddling trip to the lagoon.
 Non-kayaking and 2nd kayaking group is taken to the lagoon by long tail boat.
 This group has a little bit more time to enjoy the lagoon (about 50 minutes).
 There are steep stairs to climb up to the viewpoint.
 After the lagoon, 2nd group of kayakers goes on kayaks, rest of the people can enjoy the lunch on the boat.